LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/EngagementWindowWidgetSDK/overview.md

 * Obtain/bind/unbind any data that can be found within the public model, end commands/notifications to the engagement window, such as a 'Widget Disposal’ command, which signals to the Engagement Window to immediately close the widget.

-* Allow external applications to communicate and integrate with LiveEngage.
+* Allow external applications to communicate and integrate with Conversational Cloud.

 * Send updates on parameters, as requested from the application (Notifications/Commands) to the Engagement window.